 In national parks, nature reserves, or other protected areas, there may be specific rules and regulations to follow.
-For example, certain activities like, camping, biking off road or building campfires might be restricted.
+For example, certain activities like, camping, building campfires, or picking flowers might be prohibited.

-- Look for signs in the area or check the County Administrative Board's or municipality's websites for more details. - Many protected areas have visitor centers, called naturum, where you can learn more about the local nature.
+- Look for signs in the area or check the County Administrative Board's or municipality's websites for more details.

+- Many protected areas

+have visitor centers, called

+naturum, where you can learn

+more about the local nature

+and other guidelines.